Juan Carlos Bersague

-Juan Carlos Bersague Chacón is a Choral Conductor and Conducting Professor in Venezuela, born at Havana, Cuba in 1963.
+Juan Carlos Bersague Chacón is a Choral Conductor and Conducting Professor in Venezuela, born in Havana, Cuba in 1963.

 In the present time he is the Titular Conductor of the Venezuelan vocal group Cantat Vocal.

 Biography

-He took a degree in Choral Conducting at the Escuela Nacional de Instructores de Arte (National Academy of Arts Instructors) and at the Centro Nacional de la Enseñanza Artística (National Center for Artistic Teaching), both in Havana, with Mtros.
+He earned a degree in Choral Conducting at the Escuela Nacional de Instructores de Arte (National Academy of Arts Instructors) and at the Centro Nacional de la Enseñanza Artística (National Center for Artistic Teaching), both in Havana, with Mtros.
 Mayda Martínez and María Felicia Pérez.

-He has been one of the founder members of the famous Cuban chamber choir EXAUDI, conducted by his professor María Felicia Pérez.
-With EXAUDI, he has performed in Belgium, Bulgaria, Canada, Denmark, France, Germany, Hungary, Italy, Spain, Sweden, and Venezuela.
+He was one of the founder members of the famous Cuban chamber choir EXAUDI, conducted by his professor María Felicia Pérez.
+With EXAUDI, he performed in Belgium, Bulgaria, Canada, Denmark, France, Germany, Hungary, Italy, Spain, Sweden, and Venezuela.

 In Venezuela, Mtro.
-Bersague has conducted Niños Cantores del Zulia Children's Choir from 1994 to 2005, and Coral Antiphona Chamber Choir from 1995 to 2008.
-Nowadays he is appointed to manage the Vocal Area at the Arts and Music's Faculty of the Universidad Católica Cecilio Acosta, in Maracaibo.
-Moreover, he teaches Choral Conducting at the Arts's Experimental Faculty [FEDA] of the Universidad del Zulia, and he conducts the Academical Choir at the Conservatory of Music "José Luis Paz" in Maracaibo, where he also teaches Choral Practice since 1997.
+Bersague conducted Niños Cantores del Zulia Children's Choir from 1994 to 2005, Coral Antiphona Chamber Choir from 1995 to 2008, Cantat Vocal Chamber Choir from 2009 to 2017.
+He was appointed to manage the Vocal Area at the Arts and Music's Faculty of the Universidad Católica Cecilio Acosta, in Maracaibo.
+Moreover, he taught Choral Conducting at the Arts's Experimental Faculty [FEDA] of the Universidad del Zulia, and he conducts the Academical Choir at the Conservatory of Music "José Luis Paz" in Maracaibo, where he also taught Choral Practice since 1997.

 In the beginning of 2009, Juan Carlos Bersague founded Cantat Vocal Chamber Choir.
 From that moment on Mtro.
 Bersague works as its Titular Conductor.

-In the present time, Mtro.
-Bersague is also the Titular Conductor for the Western part or the country of the Symphonic Choir of the National System of Youth and Children's Orchestras of Venezuela [FESNOJIV, in Spanish], better known as El Sistema.
+Mtro.
+Bersague was also the Titular Conductor for the Western part or the country of the Symphonic Choir of the National System of Youth and Children's Orchestras of Venezuela [FESNOJIV, in Spanish], better known as El Sistema.
+Currently he is the Titular conductor of Youth Choir of the Symphony of Peru.